jeffyfung/connect-4/README.md

 ## Features

-- Interactive gameplay with a graphical display in the command line
+- Interactive gameplay in the terminal
 - Single-player mode: play against the computer

 ## Installation